Chinomnso-Okechukwu/Unit-3/reviewexercisesOOP.md

 for dog in myPets.pets:
     print(dog.description())
     dog.eat()

 print('And the are all {}, of course'.format(myPets.pets[0].species))

+hungry_pets = False
+for dog in myPets.pets:
+    if dog.is_hungry:
+        hungry_pets = True
+        break

+if hungry_pets:
+    print("My dogs are hungry")
+else:
+    print("My dogs are not hungry")
 ```

 ### 4. Next, add a walk() method to both the Pets and Dog classes so that when you call the methid on the Pets class, each dog instance assigned to the Pets class will walk.